apache/maven/src/site/markdown/cache.md

 ### Cache concepts

-Idea of Incremental Maven is to calculate key from module inputs, store outputs in cache and restore them later transparently to the standard Maven core.
+The idea of the build cache is to calculate key from module inputs, store outputs in cache and restore them later transparently to the standard Maven core.
 In order to calculate the key cache engine analyzes source code, build flow, plugins and their parameters.
 This allows to deterministically associate each project state with unique key and restore up-to-date (not changed) projects from cache and rebuild out-of-date(changed) ones.
 Restoring artifacts associated with